 Beth has been excited to help out and witness the amazing work being done by the Emily’s Entourage organizers and supporters at Tulane University.
 Rarely a day goes by without spotting an EE tank on campus or in her neighborhood!

 Jessica Rutstein Lazarus, PsyD

-Jessica grew up in Lower Merion, where she first met Emily when they attended middle school together.
-She graduated Phi Beta Kappa and Summa Cum Laude with a BA in psychology from The George Washington University in 2007.
+She attended Lower Merion High School with Emily and graduated in 2003.
+Jessica graduated Phi Beta Kappa and Summa Cum Laude with a BA in psychology from The George Washington University in 2007.
 She concentrated in Developmental Psychology and was a part of both the University’s and Psychology Department’s Honors Programs.
 She then earned a Doctorate in Clinical Psychology from the Institute of Graduate Clinical Psychology at Widener University in 2012.
-She concentrated in Neuropsychology and completed her pre-doctoral neuropsychology internship training at the Delaware Department of Children, Youth and their Families and The Hospital of the University of Pennsylvania.
+She concentrated in Neuropsychology and completed pre-doctoral neuropsychology internship training at the Hospital of the University of Pennsylvania.
+Her post-doctoral neuropsychology fellowship was completed at the private practice of Malamut & Moss, PC in Bryn Mawr, Pennsylvania.
 She also completed the School Psychology Certificate Program and is a Certified School Psychologist.

 Juliet I. Spitzer, MSEd

-Juliet I. Spitzer received her BA from Washington University in St. Louis and her MSEd from Temple University.
+Juliet received her BA from Washington University in St. Louis and her MSEd from Temple University.
 She is the Director of Inter-Cultural Exchange at the International Center for Contemporary Education, promoting the peaceful management of conflict through cultural understanding and tolerance for religious, ethnic, and racial differences.
 Juliet also teaches on a variety of topics in Judaism in the Philadelphia area, and is the Cantorial Soloist at Congregation Beth Israel in Media, PA.